-Since the inception of WordPress plugins about 10 years ago not a lot has changed in the way we write them.
+Since the inception of WordPress plugins many years ago not a lot has changed in the way we write them.
 There’s a main plugin file with a header followed by the Wild West basically.
 Apart from using hooks, there is no standardized way of making plugins.

 This isn’t necessarily a problem.
 There are many simple plugins that don’t need a governing framework, and there are some people who can write perfectly coherent procedural code.
 That said, the quality of code in plugins is generally not the best, a framework or methodology would go a long way in raising it.